 What was saddening is the fact that these harassers were using decade-old personal pictures to attack the AT&T Girl.
-Even as she continued to speak, few users left indecent comments, objectifying her.
+Even as she continued to speak, a few users left indecent comments, objectifying her.
 While many users sympathized with the AT&T Girl, most people asked her to grow a thick skin and block the harassers.
-As the comments kept pouring in, the actress was almost on the edge of a breakdown, and she decided to end the Instagram Live.
+As the comments kept pouring in, the actress was almost on the edge of a breakdown, and she decided to end Instagram Live.

 The AT&T Girl’s long-time employees have also reacted seriously to the issue.
 They have made it clear that they do not appreciate indecent remarks and will not tolerate any offensive comment hurled at the House of Lies actress.
 They are also not going to compromise on their values which include respecting and appreciating women.
 To deal with the same, they have disabled the comment section for all videos featuring Milana Vayntrub.